• Skip to main content

 What the figures mean

-This graph shows the rate of complaints for Armadale Health Service for the period July 2020 to June 2021.
+This graph shows the rate of complaints for AHS for the period July 2023 to June 2024.
 AHS encourages consumers to provide feedback on the care they receive and uses the feedback to continuously learn and improve the services they deliver.

 Complaint issues